ryanwang520/api-docs/source/includes/_integrations.md

 | project_id     | Int    | (required) The ID of the existing ArcSite project. |

 <aside class='notice'>
-An ArcSite Project can only be associated with one Appointment, and attempting to associate it again if it's already associated will result in a failure.
+An ArcSite project can only be associated with one Appointment, and attempting to associate it again if it's already associated will result in a failure.
 </aside>

 ### Connected I360 Product

-In ArcSite, after setting up the I360 environment, you can connect an I360 Product to an ArcSite Product within the ArcSite website.
+In ArcSite, after setting up the I360 environment, you can connect an I360 Product to an ArcSite product within the ArcSite website.

-To retrieve the connected I360 Product ID using an ArcSite Product ID, you can utilize this API:
+To retrieve the connected I360 Product ID using an ArcSite product ID, you can utilize this API:

 ```shell
 curl 'https://api.arcsite.com/v1/i360/connected_product/<arcsite_product_id>' \